sunil-jhamnani/react-tic-tac-toe/README.md

 Its quite simple, create a tic-tac-toe both played by computer and 2nd player.
 For reference check [this](https://playtictactoe.org/) out.

 Use React as the view and controller layer and Redux as the data layer.
+Use Webpack and babel as. bundler and transpiler.
+Use css file for styling and add required loader to webpack config for that.
+Try to create the app from scratch and not by using create-react-app.

-Features to be added:
+#### Features to be added:
 1. Should be single page app with no reloads
 2. Should have a reset button to reset the game at any momnent.
 3. Should show Next player -> X or O